adelatour11/torrentcleaner/README.md

 # TorrentCleaner

-**TorrentCleaner** is a Python script that automates the process of identifying and removing torrents that contain suspicious files (like `.zipx` or `.lnk`) from your Transmission download client.
+**TorrentCleaner** is a Python script that automates the process of identifying and removing torrents that contain suspicious files (like `.zipx`, `.lnk`, `.gz`, etc) from your Transmission download client.
 This ensures that unwanted or potentially harmful files are filtered out and deleted during the download process, keeping your system clean.

 ## Features

 - Fetches the list of torrents from **Sonarr**'s queue.
 - Fetches the list of torrents from **Radarr**'s queue.
 - Identifies torrents managed by **Transmission** or **qBittorent**
-- Inspects torrent contents to find suspicious file extensions (user definable)
+- Inspects torrent contents to find suspicious file extensions automatically determine from central repo, or user definable.
 - Automatically removes torrents containing suspicious files.
-- Deletes associated files on disk using Transmission's API.
+- Deletes associated files on disk using Transmission's/qBittorent API.
-- Can forward filter hit events to syslog server
+- Can forward filter hit events to syslog server with log leveling settings

 ## Requirements

 - **Sonarr** API key and URL
 - **Radarr** API key and URL
-- **Transmission** URL and credentials (if required)
+- **Transmission** OR **qBittorent** URL and credentials (if required)
 - Python 3.x
 - Python packages: `requests`